maslab-ufrgs/transportation_networks/README.md

-# Network description syntax
-This is the syntax description for the network files which are used by MASLAB-UFRGS.

-Here we also have some examples of the most commonly used networks.

-To read these network files, we already have an example code on how to read it [here](https://github.com/maslab-ufrgs/ksp/blob/master/KSP.py#L93).
+# Transportation networks
+This repository features several transportation networks to be used for traffic simulation.
+These networks were created by [maslab-ufrgs](https://github.com/maslab-ufrgs) based on the literature (references are given with networks files), but following a novel and more flexible syntax (defined by our group).

+In this document, we present (only in Portuguese):
+* the specification of the network files,
+* the list of network files available in this repository, and
+* the script files that can be used to manipulate the network files.

-## Especificação
+## Especificação de arquivos de rede
 Um arquivo de rede é definido pelos seguintes elementos:
 * function (e piecewise): descreve uma função de custo ou uma função de custo piecewise.
 * node: descreve um vértice da rede.